 By rolling pin - Rolling pizza dough is more than acceptable, especially if you're making a thin crust pizza.
 Use a standard rolling pin (here is my fav) and make sure to roll consistently from the inside out shifting the rolling pin counterclockwise as you work your way around the edges of the circle.

 Use this dough with your favorite pizza combinations.
 Follow the instructions on our favorite tomato sauce recipe to make the best pizza sauce.
-Or give one of these recipes a try:

 Only have a baking sheet?
 Then pre-bake the pizza crust.
 Pre-baking for about 5 minutes allows the crust to crisp up on the bottom and prevents undercooking from too many heavy toppings.

-Make ahead Pizza dough
+Make ahead pizza dough

 - This dough recipe can be made one day and used the next.